CharlesPikachu/freeproxy/README.md

 # ✨ What's New

+- 2025-11-16: Released pyfreeproxy v0.2.0 — Refactored the code to improve the quality of the retrieved proxies and added support for fetching proxies from seven additional free proxy sources.
 - 2025-10-20: Released pyfreeproxy v0.1.8 — Replace `user_agent` as `fake-useragent`.
 - 2025-10-20: Released pyfreeproxy v0.1.7 — Auto remove invalid proxied sessions in `ProxiedSessionClient`.
 - 2025-10-18: Released pyfreeproxy v0.1.6 — New sources `QiyunipProxiedSession`, `ProxyhubProxiedSession` and `ProxydbProxiedSession` added.